brentnequin/brentnequin.github.io/projects.md

 # Projects

-A selection of projects I am have worked on or currently workin on.
+A selection of projects I am have worked on or currently working on.
 You can find these projects on my [GitHub profile](https://github.com/brentnequin).

 <ul class="section-list">
   {% for section in site.data.projects %}